Focus on final papers

 During the submission process, you can request an embargo period for your thesis for economic or legal reasons (§ 86 Universitätsgesetz 2002).
 This means that your thesis is made accessible at a later date.
-The request must be made to the dean of studies during the submission of the thesis and must be approved by him or her.
+The request must be made to the dean of studies during the submission of the thesis and must be approved by the dean of studies.
 Once the embargo period is approved, neither the printed version nor the electronic version of the thesis can be read or used (including the abstract).
 The maximum embargo period is five years; the embargo can be lifted at any time at your request.

-In CatalogPlus, the end date of the embargo period is entered in the "Description" field of the item in the GetIt area.
+In CatalogPlus, the end date of the embargo period is visible in the "Description" field of the item in the GetIt area.